Temps and termites are on the rise. Schedule your free inspection today.

 What do fruit flies eat?

-Fruit Flies are attracted to fermented food and liquid sources, which is why they are so common in homes and the food industry.
+Fruit flies are attracted to fermented food and liquid sources, which is why they are so common in homes and the food industry.
 Fruit flies search for foods such as:

 • Liquids: beer, wine, cider, vinegar